 About 80 content files, with links and cross-references, plus PDFs and jpgs.
 It is mostly a text-based site, with blocks of colour.
 There are some images.
-The main purpose of the site is to record and promote the work of Gill Hedley, who is an independent curator, writer and consultant on contemporary visual arts.
+The main purpose of the site is to record and promote the work of Gill Hedley, who is a writer, an independent curator and a consultant on contemporary visual arts.

 The site has not been designed for use on mobiles: it may just display a key-hole view of a page.
 It has been maximised for ordinary screen display, and most pages will switch to iPad portrait mode.